The Big 5 of Africa

 The best chance of seeing the Big Five on a single safari or even on a single game drive is at the following places:

-• Kruger National Park and the surrounding reserves, like Sabi Sand Game Reserve.
+• Kruger National Park and the surrounding Kruger Game Reserves.
 Kruger is one of the best places to go for a safari in South Africa for both beginner safari travelers and seasoned wildlife viewers.
-Sabi Sand hosts luxurious safari lodges and shares an unfenced border with Kruger with an abundance of wildlife roaming around freely.
-It's also known for its high number of leopard sightings.
+Jock Concession within Kruger NP or Sabi Sands Game Reserve and Thornybush, host luxurious safari lodges with an abundance of wildlife roaming around freely.
+Sabi Sands and Thornybush are also known for its high number of leopard sightings, but they are not the only reserve famous for that.
+Read more about the best Private Game Reserves and Concessions in Kruger to spot the Big Five Safari animals.

 • Shamwari Private Game Reserve is a great place to find the Big 5 in South Africa.
 A beautiful high-end reserve with luxurious lodges and an exclusive feeling.
 You're often the only safari vehicle at an animal sighting.
 Shamwari is also well-known for its wildlife conservation initiatives, like the born-free Foundation.

-• Ngorongoro Crater in Tanzania is a perfect place to find all of the Big Five in one day and you can combine your trip to the Ngorongoro Crater with for example the Serengeti which is famous for its wildlife sightings including the great migration of wildebeest and zebra.
+• Ngorongoro Crater in Tanzania is a perfect place to find all of the Big Five in one day!
+You can combine your trip to the Ngorongoro Crater with for example the Serengeti, famous for its wildlife sightings including the great migration of wildebeest and zebra.
+Want to plan a safari to Tanzania?
+Read the best places to visit in Northern Tanzania.

 Of course, there are much more places and national parks to see the Big Five.
 Not all national parks have all of the Big Five and when they do have them, it can be harder to spot all of them on a single safari in Africa.